 Nowadays, windshields or automotive glass are usually taken for granted when we think about the design of vehicles.
 But their presence is far more essential than what we consider them to be.
 Since the beginning of the 20th century, when cars started to incorporate the use of frontal widescreens, the driving experience improved exponentially for everybody that was on board.

 They not only work as a passive-active safety strategy but can also allow us to have a clear view while driving.
 Protecting us from the harshness of the sun rays, or the inconveniences that rain, debris, or insects that are flying around can cause.
 Considerably reducing the likelihood of suffering a traffic accident.
-This is why keeping our glasses’ integrity intact should be one of our foremost priorities when preparing to hit the road.
+Therefore, keeping our glass’ integrity intact should be one of our foremost priorities when preparing to hit the road.

-Don’t assume that the glasses in your car are the same as the ones you have installed in your home windows.
-In actuality, there are two types of glasses that manufacturers employ when assembling vehicles, these are known as tempered and laminated.
+Don’t assume that the glass in your car is the same as the ones you have installed in your home windows.
+There are two types of glass that manufacturers employ when assembling vehicles, these are known as tempered and laminated.

 Tempered glass is up to 4x harder than ordinary glass, which makes it withstand intense impacts.
 This is the main reason why it’s mostly used in the side-windows and headlights of vehicles.
 It’s crafting process basically takes a regular glass and by a thermic process, is heated up to 1560°F, and then quickly blown by air jets, rapidly cooling all the layers at different rates.